Nothing tastes as good as skinny feels

-"Nothing tastes as good as skinny feels" is a quote popularized by British model Kate Moss, though she did not originate the phrase.
+"Nothing tastes as good as skinny feels" is a quote popularised by English model Kate Moss, though she did not originate the phrase.
 Moss first publicly used the quote in a 2009 interview with Women's Wear Daily where she stated it was one of her mantras.
 The quote was immediately controversial, and subsequently used for pro-anorexia purposes.
 It has also been used for product marketing and been the focus of academic study.
-Moss later stated she regretted using the term.
+Moss later expressed regret for using the phrase.

 Background

-Kate Moss entered the modeling scene in 1988 at 14 years old and quickly became known for her size zero frame.
-She is credited for helping to start the "heroin chic" look of the 1990s, a drug-abuse inspired fashion look.
+Kate Moss entered the modelling scene in 1988 at 14 years old and quickly became known for her size zero frame.
+She is credited for helping to start the "heroin chic" look of the 1990s, a drug abuse-inspired fashion look.

 In Bridget Carrington's book Feast or Famine?
 Food and Children's Literature, guest author Fiona Dunbar writes that the quote could be found on pro-anorexia websites as early as 2003.
-Moss stated when she started modeling and got roommates, one of them repeatedly used the phrase as a "little jingle".
-Moss then started using the term.
+Moss stated when she started modelling and got roommates, one of them repeatedly used the phrase as a "little jingle".
+Moss then started using the mantra.

 Women's Wear Daily interview

 On November 13, 2009, Women's Wear Daily released an interview with Moss under the article name "Kate Moss: The Waif That Roared".
-Brid Costello asked 10 questions of the 35-year-old Moss, including "How do you define beauty?", "What inspires you?", and "How do you channel your creativity?"
-The fifth question was "Do you have a motto?"
-Moss responded:
+Brid Costello asked ten questions of the 35-year-old Moss, including her inspirations and definition of beauty.
+Asked if she had a motto, Moss answered:

 Impact

 After the interview was released, the quote "immediately caused an uproar" according to the BBC.
-HuffPost wrote, "...the roar that WWD promised quickly materialised."
+HuffPost wrote, "The roar that WWD promised quickly materialised."
 Television presenter Denise van Outen quipped, "Kate Moss is talking out of her size zero backside."
-Susan Ringwood, the chief executive of the eating disorder charity Beat, said, "For her to even inadvertently legitimise something that could be potentially so harmful is regrettable."
+Susan Ringwood, the chief executive of the eating disorder awareness charity Beat, said, "For her to even inadvertently legitimise something that could be potentially so harmful is regrettable."
 Moss' representatives stated the quote was "taken out of context."
-CNN listed the quote as one of the "Top 20 quotes of 2009" while Cosmopolitan named it as one of the "Best celeb quotes" that year.
+CBS News named the quote one of the "Top 20 quotes of 2009", while Cosmopolitan included it in the listicle "The Most Insane Things Celebs Said This Year".